Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 You need to be as realistic as possible, so make sure to involve your team members in this process.
 They’ll have input on other limitations you need to work with.

-Project scope statement and example
+Project scope statement example

 Most of the hard work is behind you, and now you just need to organize the information.
 At the top of your project scope statement, you’ll include a few nuts and bolts elements like your project’s: